Thinking through making

 Making Learning is also a biennial symposium convening an international community of expertise and practice in creative pedagogy throughout the full continuum of learning, from early years education to Masters level, research and professional development.

 The college's Tate Exchange activity also takes place under the banner of Making Learning.
 Tate Exchange is an ambitious ‘open experiment’ which enables associate organisations to devise and develop creative learning through public participation at Tate.
-For more information on Tate Exchange, please visit our Events & Conferences page or contact Head of School (Critical + Cultural Studies), Stephen Felmingham.
+For more information on Tate Exchange, please visit our Events & Conferences page or contact our Academic Dean, Stephen Felmingham.

 The Memory, Site and Artefact research group focuses on cultural discourses and contemporary articulations of collective and personal memory, through the investigation of image and object, as well as textual, performative and interventionist practices.
 Shared research interests include themes such as globalisation, borders, migration, decolonisation, archives and materiality.